 Monthly Average Prices

 Period ^Int'l

 (\$/kg)

-Dec-18 18

-Jan-19 16

 Feb-19 17

 Mar-19 18

+A 40 10

 Apr-19 18

 May-19 18

 Jun-19 18

 Jul-19 17

 Aug-19 19

 Sep-19 18

 Oct-19 17

 Nov-19 15

 Dec-19 15

-In August, declining trend in prices was reversed on account of firm demand.
+Jan-20 16

+Feb-20

 In September, prices remained stable.
 Prices increased in October 2018.
 Prices witnessed declining trend since November 2018, following the price movements in other ferro-alloys.
 In February 2019, declining trend was reversed.
 In March, prices increased owing to demand growth.
 In April, increasing trend in prices continued.
 In May, stable market conditions resulted in stable prices.
 In June, prices decreased due to easing demand from major steel producers such as China.
 In July, prices increased due to limited availability of raw materials such as molybdenum concentrate.
 Strong sentiment spilt into the Molybdenum market, with a rise in raw material price raising prices overall.
 In August, international prices rallied after a shortage of supply in China led to a growth in the Chinese domestic market.
 In September, international prices fell on the back of rigid demand in the market.
 In October, prices continued to fall through the quarter due to weak metal demand and weak demand in the ferro-alloys market.
 In November, prices continued to fall as producers sold their stocks at discounts and demand was affected by weak demand for stainless steel.
 In December, molybdenum prices slowly began to stabilise after months of decline.
+In January, prices rose on the backs of strong industrial demand from automotive and other industries.